 I never have been religious but heading to church was an incredible experience in Samoa.
 The churches are pure white, as is the dress of everyone in the congregation.
 Wear your best clothes and listen to the hymns sung with gusto.
 Afterwards me and the small group I was with got invited to a meal with teh village elders.
 I’m not saying this will happen to you but it just goes to show the incredible hospitality of the Samoans.

 Can’t decide where to go?
 Check out: Which Pacific Island should you visit

 This is by far an exhaustive list of everything there is to do in Samoa.
 I haven’t even touched on going to Samoa’s second island of Savai’i.
-By best advice would be to slow down, go at island time and enjoy the experience of spending time in one of the most beautiful places on the planet.
+My best advice would be to slow down, travel at island time and enjoy the experience of spending time in one of the most beautiful places on the planet.